 Zak Borden didn’t really have a choice.
-He grew up in an extended family of full-time artists, musicians and writers.
+He grew up in an extended family of artists, musicians and writers.
 It wasn’t exactly the quiet, cul-de-sac life.
-Parties would often turn into rowdy, late night discussions on the nature of this and that, passing a guitar around and singing old Hank tunes and the like.
+There was a warmth to late-night gatherings where wine and laughter would often lead to passing a guitar around.
+It left an indelible impression.

 “All manner of tuneful sorrow” – Guitar World (Acoustic)